Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to use mental strength to overcome physical challenges.
-The phrase doesn't involve literally controlling matter but emphasizes the power of the mind in overcoming obstacles, making it a figurative expression.
+The idiom doesn't involve literally controlling matter but emphasizes the power of the mind in overcoming obstacles, making it a figurative expression.

 Origin: